GL Virginis

 GL Virginis, also known as G 12-30, is a star in the constellation of Virgo.
 It is a faint red dwarf, like more than 70% of the stars located within 10 parsecs of the Solar System; its magnitude visual magnitude is 13.898, making it impossible to see with the naked eye.

+In 1977, Glen J. Veeder and Olav L. Hansen announced that the star, then called GL 12-30, is a variable star.
+It was given its variable star designation, GL Virginis, in 1981.

 Located 21.1 light years away, GL Virginis has a spectral type of M4.5V and an effective temperature of approximately 3110 K. Its luminosity (emitted in the visible section of the electromagnetic spectrum) is only one ten-thousandth compared to the Sun; however, since a significant fraction of its radiation is emitted as invisible infrared light, its bolometric luminosity increases to 0.5% of that of the Sun.
 Its mass is 12% that of the Sun and its radius is 16% of the Sun.
 It is a fairly rapid rotator: its rotational velocity is least 17 km/s, which implies that it takes less than half a day to complete a rotation on its axis.
-The star is emitting a frequent flares, with at least five detected by 2019.
+The star is emitting frequent flares, with at least five detected by 2019.

 The closest known star system to GL Virginis is Gliese 486, 6.4 light-years away.